kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 - Standardize `cpuSocketID` — this is correlated with `numaNode` (coarser grouping), not orthogonal.
 Can be proposed separately if needed.
 - Add `enforcement: preferred` to `matchAttribute` — independently useful but separable.
 Can be proposed as a separate KEP.
 - Require drivers to publish `numaNode` — drivers MAY publish it.
 The standardization defines the name and semantics for those that do.
+- Discover NUMA topology on Windows.
+The SLIT-based helper functions are Linux-only (they read sysfs and the ACPI SLIT).
+The attribute name and matching semantics are platform-neutral, so a Windows DRA driver could publish `numaNode` through a Windows-native mechanism in the future, but that is out of scope for this KEP.
+See [Platform scope](#platform-scope).

 ## Proposal